 "I see according to the papers you are very busy, and hope you will be able to stand it without knocking yourself up.
 I should have very much liked to have been with you.

-The strike will do a great amount of good, even should the company gain the day, for it will bring men to their senses, for, in my opinion, enginemen and firemen have for some few years been living in a "Fool's Paradise.'
+The strike will do a great amount of good, even should the company gain the day, for it will bring men to their senses, for, in my opinion, enginemen and firemen have for some few years been living in a "Fool's Paradise."
 I was very much surprised on Thursday when I received your telegram.
 I subsequently learnt that officials had been fearfully busy, and had managed to scrape a dozen men and boys together, and sent them in a bur to St. Pancras.

 You will be surprised to hear that - was one of them, and - who you will remember was reduced last year.
 You will be surprised when you read that - took his wages just before he left here on Thursday.
 He had made 14 3/4 days in one week, and for his week ending on Thursday he had made 11 1/2 days.
-I should say for the past two months he has never taken less than nine days for one week's work,
+I should say for the past two months he has never taken less than nine days for one week's work, I have been very busy going all over our depots in London, and find that five men have gone from New-Cross capable of taking charge, and about six who had never been out on an engine; six gone from Brighton, about an equal number of drivers and fireman, about twenty from Nine Elms, one only who was out on the line, the rest washers out and cleaners; Chatham and Dover, about fourteen capable of faking charge, the rest mere boys.

 I do hope the Midland men will only hold out, for the company will get tired of the makeshifts before very long, and if unhappily an accident happens it will rouse the public.